 Do not resign yourself to separation.
+Even in this time of COVID, we can find creative ways to interact, to share ideas and stories, to get to know each other.
+Seek out people and experiences and cultures that are different.
 And remember that those of us who occupy privileged spaces are responsible for busting our own bubbles.
 It's not the job of oppressed communities to correct our ignorance or fear.
 It's our job.

 After World War II ended the Holocaust, my father's parents chose to move into a Jewish neighborhood so that their Christian children would know Jewish children.
 My parents sent my sister and me to a nearly all-black school, where we learned Spanish beginning in first grade.
-Every day, people of faith are making choices to cross lines of race, class, gender, sexuality, and ideology-lines created to benefit the powerful and all Pharaohs.
+Every day, people of faith are making choices to cross lines of race and class, gender and sexuality, ability and age, theology and ideology-lines created to benefit the powerful and all Pharaohs.